lpacher/lae/fpga/practicum/1_arty/README.md

 >
 > **QUESTION**
 >
-> Which FPFA device primitives have been used to implement the inverter on real hardware ?
+> Which FPGA device primitives have been used to map the design on real hardware ?
 >
 >   \____________________________________________________________________________________________________
 >